fuhsjr00/bug.n/doc/Default_hotkeys.md

 -------------------------------------------------------------------------------
 `Config_hotkey=#^r::Reload`

-_Reload_ bug.n (i. e. the whole script).
+_Reload_ bug.n (i.e. the whole script).

-> This resets i. a. the configuration and internal variables of bug.n, including the window lists.
+> This resets i.a. the configuration and internal variables of bug.n, including the window lists.
 It is like Quitting and restarting bug.n.
 If `Config_autoSaveSession` is not set to `off`, the window lists can be restored and windows are put to their associated monitor and views.